DaCasBe/TwitchPy/docs/index.md

 + client_id (str): Client ID to identify the application

 + client_secret (str): Client secret to identify the application

++ user (str): Name of the user connecting to the channel

 + name (str): Channel's name